divio/divio-cloud-docs/how-to/interact-storage.rst

 ..  warning::

-    You may receive a ``GetBucketCors operation: Access Denied`` error when attempting to use the S3 API with some older buckets.
+    You will likely receive a ``GetBucketCors operation: Access Denied`` error when attempting to use the S3 API with buckets on projects created before 10th February 2020.
 If this occurs, but other operations such as ``aws s3 ls`` work as expected, then your bucket will need to be updated.
 Please contact Divio support so that we can do this for you.

 Now you can check for any existing CORS configuration: